Just like us, trees need more than a once-and-done checkup with the doctor.

 Address compacted soil.
 To see if your soil is compacted, try the screwdriver test.
-The day after it has rained, you should be able to easily push a screwdriver into the soil.
+You should be able to easily push a screwdriver into the soil.

 Water your tree when it’s dry and manage its nutrients.

-If a tree insect or disease is spotted, treat the problem early, so you can hopefully save the tree.
+If a tree insect or disease is spotted, manage the problem early, so you can hopefully save the tree.

 You’ve provided all the ingredients to grow a healthy tree.

-If a problem is found during a tree inspection, you can seek early treatment, which is typically more effective.
+If a problem is found during a tree inspection, you can seek early management, which is typically more effective.

-You get to enjoy trees’ continual, cost-saving benefits.
+You get to enjoy your trees’ continual, cost-saving benefits.

 From coast to coast, Davey’s plant health care specialists found five tree care truths that impact all species of trees.
 Get the full scoop in this plant health care infographic.